MikeMurf/06_python_api_challenge/README.md

 ### python_api_challenge

+## In order to run the Jupyter Notebook, the Openweather and Google Maps API keys must be provided.
+The api keys used in the project have not been published for security reasons.

 **Main Observations / Insights**

 The saved figures from the plots have been incorporated into these observations insights for explanatory purposes and legibility.